ashish-kmr/vmsr/README.md

 4. To evaluate the pretrained model on downstream RL for point goal and area goal, run the script `scripts/downstream_rl.sh`.
 This script contains 4 settings corresponding to area goal and point goal tasks, each for dense and sparse rewards.

 ### Credits
 This code was written by Ashish Kumar and Saurabh Gupta.
+The rl code was adapted from [PyTorch Implementations of Reinforcement Learning Algorithms](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) Kostrikov, Ilya; GitHub.
+2018